MauricioRobayo/twitter-v1-oauth/README.md

 ### Twitter API v1.1 vs V2

 When making a post request to Twitter API v1.1, the data needs to be encoded and sent as `application/x-www-form-urlencoded`.
-The module exports and `encode` function that can be used to properly encode the body before it is send.
+The module exports an `encode` function that can be used to properly encode the body before it is send.
 Check [post-tweet](./examples/post-tweet.ts) for an example.

 Whe making a post request to Twitter API v2, the data doesn't need to be encoded and must be sent as `application/json`.
 Check [like-v2](./examples/like-v2.ts) for an example.